Big Tech attacks become rallying cry for GOP candidates

 “You need a scalpel to address those things.
 You don’t need a sledgehammer,” Brown said.

-Associated Press writers Ken Ritter in Las Vegas and Marcy Gordon in Washington contributed to this report.
+Associated Press writers Ken Ritter and Marcy Gordon contributed to this report.